2016.12.15 / updated 2018.09.20 | By Gregory Nagy

 The momentum of Achilles continues to heat up.
 The Trojans are now retreating as fast as they can, heading back toward Troy to find safety there within the sacred walls of that ancient citadel.
 In their hurry to get away from the field of battle, their hasty retreat has quickly turned into a chaotic and humiliating rout.
-Achilles is right behind them, in hot pursuit, slaughtering the fleeing Trojans left and right.
+Achilles is right behind them, in hot pursuit, slaughtering left and right the fleeing Trojans.
 The hero seems unstoppable.
 But Achilles meets his match when he provokes the river god Scamander, whose clear streams he has polluted with the gore of countless Trojans that he slaughters while they are desperately attempting to ford the god’s river.

 So long as the anger of Achilles remains in force, the Trojans will remain in possession of the east side of the river Skamandros, latinized as Scamander, while they continue to fight the Achaeans on the west side.
 On this principal river of the Trojan plain, see already the comments on I.08.220–227 and I.11.497–500.
 Only after Achilles rejoins his companions and returns to the battlefield will the Trojans be pushed back to the east side of the Scamander, and this major retreat finally happens here in Iliad 21.
 Now the raging Achilles pushes the Trojans back to the edge of the west bank of this river, I.21.001, and there they perish in droves, either at the hands of Achilles or by drowning, I.21.007–021—unless they manage to escape by crossing over to the east bank of the river, I.21.002–004. [[GN 2016.12.14 via HPC 164.]]